eric-gan/Sourcing/README.md

 # Sourcing
 The following repository provides an automated scraper to help with project sourcing.
 As a disclaimer, it does not scrape emails.
-It attempts to scrape the names of people who have worked at a particular company with a particular role.
+It attempts to scrape the names of people who have worked at a particular company with a particular role and "guess" the email format using the Hunter.io API.

 ## Installation
 Dependencies are currently supported on Python 3 and Python 2.7.X and can be found in `requirements.txt`.